Swing Girls: Plot

 The group, now dubbed Swing Girls, play their first public show; the performance goes badly, but Kaori is given advice by an anonymous jazz fan.
 When the group approach him, he runs away.
-They chase him to his home and discover that he is Mr. Ozawa, who possesses an extensive collection of jazz records.
+They chase him to his home and discover that he is Ozawa, who possesses an extensive collection of jazz records.
 Assuming he is an expert saxophonist, they convince him to lead the band.

 The band's skills improve and they record an audition tape for a music festival.
 They leave Tomoko in charge of the tape, but she sends it too late and the band is rejected.
 Tomoko is too embarrassed to tell the others.
-Nakamura discovers that Mr. Ozawa is not really a professional saxophonist and is in fact an amateur student himself.
-Embarrassed, Mr. Ozawa pleads with Nakamura to keep it a secret before quitting the festival performance with the girls in shame.
+Nakamura discovers that Ozawa is not really a professional saxophonist and is in fact an amateur student himself.
+Embarrassed, Ozawa pleads with Nakamura to keep it a secret before quitting the festival performance to the girls' shame.

 On the train to the music festival, Tomoko confesses that the band have no place at the festival, and the train is halted by snow due to debris on the tracks.
 Initially disappointed by the news, the band decides to play in the train anyway.
-At that moment, their teacher Ms. Itami arrives in a bus and informs them that another band has cancelled due to the snow and rushes them to the festival.
-The Swing Girls rush onstage just in time and perform their set, impressing the audience including their classmates, Ms. Itami, and Mr. Ozawa.
+At that moment, their teacher Itami arrives in a bus and informs them that another band has cancelled due to the snow and rushes them to the festival.
+The Swing Girls rush onstage just in time and perform their set, impressing the audience including their classmates, Itami, and Ozawa.